 The rustle of silver birch at first deafening

-then lost amidst your efforts to breath, your
+then lost amidst your efforts to breathe, your

 drum beat support mute in the deafening thud